vishaln15/MED-264/README.md

 ## Acknowledgements

-We would like thank Dr. Tsung Tim Kuo (instructor) for arranging lectures with various other lecturers for our sessions.
-We would like to also thank the TAs of this course.
+We would like thank Dr. Tsung-Ting Kuo (instructor) for arranging lectures with various other lecturers for our sessions.
+We would like to also thank the TAs of this course, Grace Yufei Yu and Aaron Boussina.